 - Large Image — An image reserved for customization purposes.

 In the Short Description section, provide a short but meaningful description of the category you are creating as a default value.
 Move from tab to tab to localize the description by setting the required fallback option.
-From the dropdown, you can select whether to fall back to the default value, parent localization, or a custom value.
+You can select whether to fall back to the default value, parent localization, or a custom value from the dropdown.
 When selecting the custom value, provide the localized version of the short description in the text field.

 In the Long Description section, provide a long default description of the category.
 Move from tab to tab to localize the description by setting the required fallback option.
-From the dropdown, you can select whether to fall back to the default value, parent localization, or a custom value.
+You can select whether to fall back to the default value, parent localization, or a custom value from the dropdown.
 When selecting the custom value, provide the localized version of the long description in the WYSIWYG field.
 For more details on WYSIWYG management, see the WYSIWYG Editor topic.

 In the Default Product Options section, configure the following settings:

 Field Description Unit Of Quantity A product unit that is shown by default in the product details page in the storefront.
 Available options are each, hour, item, kilogram, piece, set, and Parent Category.
-The latter is used to refer to the same product quantity unit configured for the corresponding parent category.
-Precision An acceptable value (number of digits after the decimal point) for the quantity that a user may order or add into the shopping list.
-Items and sets are usually whole numbers, and units like kilograms may get precision of 2 to allow buying a custom volume (e.g. 0.5 kg).
+The latter refers to the same product quantity unit configured for the corresponding parent category.
+Precision An acceptable value (number of digits after the decimal point) for the quantity that a user may order or add to the shopping list.
+Items and sets are usually whole numbers, and units like kilograms may get precision of 2 to allow buying a custom volume (e.g., 0.5 kg).

 Field Description Inventory Status This setting enables you to define and modify status information for the stock of the product.
 Managed Inventory This setting defines the method for inventory management.
 With Use category defaults, the product’s Manage Inventory inherits the setting selected for the product’s parent category.
 With Use system config, the product uses the system configuration setting.
 Selecting Yes enables interactive updates based on the product inventory information from the Inventory > Warehouses section.
 Selecting No disables connection to the inventory, and uses the static Inventory Status value.
 Highlight Low Inventory This option defines if low inventory for products is displayed in the storefront.
-Inventory Threshold A minimum quantity of the product that is treated as In stock.
+Inventory Threshold A minimum quantity of the product treated as In stock.
 When a product quantity drops below this value, the product inventory status becomes Out Of Stock.
 Low Inventory Threshold The minimum stock level defined for the product.
 Reaching the defined level will trigger a warning message to the buyer in the storefront.
 Backorders A flag that indicates whether OroCommerce accepts backorders (EE feature).
-When set to Yes, buyers and salespeople can order products in the quantities that are not currently available in the warehouses.
-The remaining portion of the order will be sustained until the product gets back in stock.
+When set to Yes, buyers and salespeople can order products in quantities not currently available in the warehouses.
+The remaining portion of the order will be sustained until the product is back in stock.
 Decrement Inventory A flag that indicates whether OroCommerce decrements inventory upon order.
-When both Decrement Inventory and Backorders are enabled, a product quantity may become negative.
+A product quantity can become negative when both Decrement Inventory and Backorders are enabled.
 Minimum Quantity to Order A minimum quantity that a buyer or salesperson can claim in the RFQ, customer order, quote, or a shopping list.
 Maximum Quantity to Order A maximum quantity that a buyer or salesperson can claim in the RFQ, customer order, quote, or a shopping list.
-Is Upcoming This option informs a customer that the product of the selected category is not in stock currently, but will be available later.
-When set to Yes, additional Availability Date is displayed.
+Is Upcoming This option informs a customer that the product of the selected category is not in stock currently but will be available later.
+When set to Yes, an additional Availability Date is displayed.
 To remove the upcoming products label, set the option to No or customize the required behavior in the system configuration.
-Availability Date The date which indicates the exact date and time since when the selected product will be available in stock.
+Availability Date The date which indicates the exact date and time since the selected product will be available in stock.

 - In the Visibility section, you can set a visibility restriction for the master catalog category and the products assigned to this category by clicking the necessary tab.